JaapBraam/LoRaWanGateway/README.md

 + The LoRaWanGateway will start after first compiling all your sources

-The LoRaWanGateway is configured to listen on EU channel 0, SF7BW125
+The LoRaWanGateway is configured to listen on EU channel 0.

-Changing the configuration can be done in init.lua (channel, SF, location of gateway)
+Changing the configuration can be done in init.lua (channel, location of gateway, pin mappings for DIO0 and DIO1)

 It will only listen on a specific channel, but will send on whatever channel or datarate the router seems fit...

 ## Revisions

++ 2016-08-08 receive messages on all spreading factors
 + 2016-07-04 changed SX1278 NSS pin to D0
 + 2016-07-03 refactor to use integer version of firmware in order to have more free resources
 + 2016-07-02 initial revision